groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/ppt.en.md

 head_description: "Efficiently clear watermarks from Presentation slideshow with C# .NET API, ensuring clear and professional presentations."

 ############################# Header ############################
-title: "C# .NET for Presentation Watermark Deletion"
+title: "PPT Presentation Watermark Deletion C# .NET"
-description: "Utilize the GroupDocs.Watermark C# .NET API to effectively remove watermarks from PPTX files, perfect for maintaining the integrity and visual appeal of your presentations."
+description: "Utilize the GroupDocs.Watermark for .NET C# API to effectively remove watermarks from PPT files, perfect for maintaining the integrity and visual appeal of your presentations."
-subtitle: "GroupDocs.Watermark for .NET API"
+subtitle: "GroupDocs.Watermark for .NET C# API"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Free Nuget download"
+    - title: "Free Nuget package download"
       link: "https://releases.groupdocs.com/watermark/net/"

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Watermark for .NET library"
+    title: "GroupDocs.Watermark for .NET C# library"
     link: "/watermark/net/"
     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       The GroupDocs.Watermark for .NET C# .NET library offers comprehensive tools for managing watermarks in PowerPoint presentations.
+       The GroupDocs.Watermark for .NET C# library offers comprehensive tools for managing watermarks in PowerPoint presentations.
 Whether you need to remove, edit, or adjust watermarks, this API provides precise control over slide elements, ensuring professional-quality presentations for business, education, and more.

 ############################# Steps ############################
 steps: